Jackshan-Venujan/Traffic-Light-simplified/README.md

 ### Cell 20 — Inference on Sample Test Images

-**What:** Selects 12 test images that have at least one detection.
+Selects 12 test images that have at least one detection.
 Runs `model.predict()` in batches of 16.
 Draws coloured bounding boxes with confidence scores on each image.
 Displays a 3×4 grid.

 **Confidence score:** A number between 0 and 1 indicating how certain the model is about a detection.
 A score of 0.87 means the model is 87% confident.

-**Why:** Visual inspection of live predictions on unseen images.
+Visual inspection of live predictions on unseen images.
 The ultimate qualitative test — does the model actually look correct?

 ---

 ### Cell 21 — Build Inference Video from Sequential Frames

-**What:** Takes the first 300 frames of the `daySequence1` clip (which contains 4,060 total frames — approximately 10 seconds at 30 fps).
+Takes the first 300 frames of the `daySequence1` clip (which contains 4,060 total frames — approximately 10 seconds at 30 fps).
 Runs inference in batches of 16.
 Writes annotated frames to `daySequence1_inference.mp4` using OpenCV's `VideoWriter`.

-**Why:** Single-image inference confirms the model works.
+Single-image inference confirms the model works.
 Video inference confirms it works on real temporal sequences — that detections are stable across consecutive frames and do not flicker wildly.

 ---

 ### Cell 21b — Test on a Custom Video or Image

-**What:** Accepts any `.mp4` or `.jpg` file path via a `SOURCE` variable.
+Accepts any `.mp4` or `.jpg` file path via a `SOURCE` variable.
 Auto-detects whether the input is a video or image.
 For video: reads with `cv2.VideoCapture`, processes in batches, writes output to a `detected/` subfolder.
 For image: runs predict and displays inline.

 **Output:** `slowed_sample-3_detected.mp4` (video) or inline display (image).

-**Why:** Allows the user to test the model on their own dashcam footage or photos without modifying any other cell.
+Allows the user to test the model on their own dashcam footage or photos without modifying any other cell.

 ---

 ### Cell 22 — ONNX Export

-**What:** Exports the trained model to ONNX format:
+Exports the trained model to ONNX format:

 ```python
 model.export(format='onnx', imgsz=1280, opset=17, simplify=True)